Dynamic Multi-Context Segmentation of Remote Sensing Images based on Convolutional Networks: Results and Discussion

 Using analysis performed on previous sections, we have conducted several experiments over the Coffee dataset~\cite{keiller2016icpr}.
-Results of these experiments, as well as state-of-the-art baselines, are presented in Table~\ref{tab:coffe_results}.
+Results of these experiments, as well as the state-of-the-art baselines, are presented in Table~\ref{tab:coffe_results}.
 In order to allow a visual comparison, prediction maps for the Coffee dataset using different networks trained with the proposed method are presented in Figure~\ref{fig:coffee_results}.

 Overall, all baselines produced similar results.
-While the pixelwise network~\cite{keiller2016icpr} yielded a slightly worse result with higher standard deviation, all other baselines reached basically the same level of performance, with a smaller standard deviation.
+While the pixelwise network~\cite{keiller2016icpr} yielded a slightly worse result with a higher standard deviation, all other baselines reached basically the same level of performance, with a smaller standard deviation.
 This may be justified by the fact that the pixelwise network does not learn much information about the pixel interaction (since each pixel is processed independently), while the other methods process and classify a set of pixels simultaneously.
-Because of these similar results, all baselines are statistically equivalent.
+Because of the similar results, all baselines are comparable.

 This same behavior may be seen among the networks trained with the proposed methodology.
 Although these networks achieved comparable results, such models outperformed the baselines.
-Furthermore, the Dilated6 trained with the proposed dynamic method produced better results than the same network trained with traditional training process (mainly in the Kappa Index).
-These results show the effectiveness of the proposed technique that produces state-of-the-art outcomes by capturing multi-scale information while selecting the best patch size, two great advantages when compared to the traditional training process.
+Furthermore, the Dilated6Pooling trained with the proposed dynamic method produced better results than the same network trained with traditional training process (mainly in the Kappa Index).
+These results show the effectiveness of the proposed technique that produces state-of-the-art outcomes by capturing multi-context information while selecting the best patch size, two great advantages when compared to the traditional training process.